-- Paragraph 19 of the Seventh Schedule A tax directive (IRP3) is issued by SARS to instruct the employer/fund administrator on how to deduct employees' tax from certain payments where the prescribed tax tables do not cater for certain remuneration or other payments. - Tax calculations according to the tax directive shall be calculated and be determined by the Commissioner.
+- A directive is an authorisation issued by SARS to the employer/ fund administrator on how to deduct employees' tax from certain payments. - Tax calculations according to the tax directive shall be calculated and be determined by the Commissioner.

 Rules related to tax directives